 As a first-time learner, start by making a triangle with your fingers.
 Your goal is to position your hands so that the ball will hit you right between the eyes.
 This would happen if you let the ball go through your hands.

-Hand Positioning and Technique
+Step 1: Hand Position (The Foundation) and Technique

 - Bring your hands together